 Coronavirus support for Sandwell businesses: general information

-We know this pandemic is unimaginably stressful for many businesses – and the challenges are ongoing.
+We know this pandemic has been unimaginably stressful for many business owners – and the challenges are ongoing.
 Please know Sandwell Council is working hard to support you wherever and however possible.
-Please see also our pages on grants and finance – including grants being administered via Sandwell Council.
+Please see also our pages on grants and finance.

 > Go to to coronavirus support for Sandwell businesses.